Making Your Website Faster: Speed Matters

 Determining whether to eliminate unnecessary downloads requires careful thinking and measurement.
 For best results, periodically inventory and revisit these questions for every file on your pages.

 Optimize Each Downloaded File

-Click on the thumbnails to open the full-size images (warning, very large files).
-The optimized file size was reduced by 79%!
-Can you tell?
+As an example, click on the thumbnails below to open the full-size images.
+Can you see a difference?
+Pretty hard!
+The optimized file size was reduced by 79%.

 Cache Everything You Can

 Fetching a file is both slow and inefficient.
 Large responses require many round-trips between the client and server, which delays when they are available and when the browser can process them, and also incurs data costs for your readers.
 As a result, the ability to cache and reuse previously fetched resources is a critical aspect of optimizing for performance.